Jessica Hische: Career

-After graduating in 2006, Hische worked for Headcase Design in Philadelphia, Pennsylvania.
+After graduating in 2006, Hische worked for graphic design studio Headcase Design in Philadelphia, Pennsylvania.
 She moved to Brooklyn in early 2007 taking a position as Senior Designer at Louise Fili's studio, Louise Fili Ltd, where she worked until late 2009.
-Hische left Louise Fili Ltd to further her freelance career as a letterer, illustrator, and type designer, citing her appreciation for the balance between work and personal life.
-During her time in New York, she shared studios with other prominent artists and designers at The Pencil Factory and Studiomates in Brooklyn.
+Hische left Louise Fili Ltd to work independently as a letterer, illustrator, and type designer, citing her appreciation for the balance between work and personal life.
+During her time in New York, she shared studios with other artists and designers at The Pencil Factory and Studiomates in Brooklyn.

-In 2012 Hische moved to the Bay Area and from 2012 to 2020 worked out of Title Case, a by-appointment-only collaborative studio in San Francisco, CA. Hische shared this studio with fellow letterer and designer, Erik Marinovich.
+In 2012 Hische moved to the Bay Area, and from 2012 to 2020 worked out of Title Case, a San Francisco studio she shared with fellow letterer and designer, Erik Marinovich.
 In 2020 she relocated her studio to downtown Oakland in a space that operates as both her office and letterpress printing and laser-cutting workshop.

-Hische contributes much of her early commercial success to her personal project, "Daily Drop Cap" along with other side projects including the Should I Work for Free flowchart and "Don't Fear the Internet", a tutorial website that teaches basic HTML and CSS to beginning web designers co-created with her husband Russ Maschmeyer.
+Hische contributes much of her early career success to a personal project, "Daily Drop Cap" and other side projects including the Should I Work for Free flowchart and "Don't Fear the Internet", a tutorial website that teaches basic HTML and CSS to beginner web designers co-created with her husband Russ Maschmeyer.

-Hische has been featured in many journals/magazines.
-She was named to the Forbes 30 Under 30 list, was listed in GD USA as a Person to Watch, and has been featured as a Print New Visual Artist.
+Hische was named to the Forbes 30 Under 30 list, was listed in GD USA as a Person to Watch, and has been featured as a Print New Visual Artist.
 She was honored with the Young Gun award by the Art Directors Club of New York in 2009.

-Hische has worked with clients such as Wes Anderson (designing the titles for his film Moonrise Kingdom), Dave Eggers (designing the book covers for his novels A Hologram for the King (2012) and The Circle (2013).), Penguin Books, The New York Times, Tiffany & Co., OXFAM America, McSweeney’s, American Express, Target, Victoria's Secret, Chronicle Books, Nike, Samsung, Adobe, Apple, Barack Obama, Facebook, HarperCollins, Hershey's, Honda, Kellogg's, Macy's, UNICEF, NPR and Wired Magazine.
-She designed the packaging for comedian John Hodgman's comedy special John Hodgman: Ragnarok and designed the packaging for the Grammy-nominated vinyl release of Wyatt Cenac's comedy album Brooklyn.
+She has worked with clients such as Wes Anderson (designing the titles for his film Moonrise Kingdom), Dave Eggers (designing the book covers for his novels A Hologram for the King (2012) and The Circle (2013).), Penguin Books, The New York Times, Tiffany & Co., OXFAM America, McSweeney’s, American Express, Target, Victoria's Secret, Chronicle Books, Nike, Samsung, Adobe, Apple, Barack Obama, Facebook, HarperCollins, Hershey's, Honda, Kellogg's, Macy's, UNICEF, NPR and Wired Magazine.
+She designed the packaging for comedian John Hodgman's comedy special John Hodgman: Ragnarok and the Grammy-nominated vinyl release of Wyatt Cenac's comedy album Brooklyn.

 Hische has designed or contributed to the design of several postage stamps.
-Together with Fili, Hische designed the "Love Ribbons" stamp for the US Postal Service, which ended up selling over 250 million stamps.
+Together with Louise Fili, Hische designed the "Love Ribbons" stamp for the US Postal Service, with over 250 million stamps sold.
 She collaborated with Fili for two other stamp designs: Sealed with Love (2013), and Skywriting (2015).
 In 2015 she created her first solo stamp for the US Postal Service, a love stamp titled Forever Hearts.

-Hische teaches workshops about lettering and creative business practices online and in-person at her studio.
-Several of these classes are available on the website Skillshare.
+Hische teaches workshops about lettering and creative business practices in-person at her studio and online including through an online subscription-based platform Skillshare.